dplanitzer/Serena/README.md

 * A simple shell with command history support

 The level of completeness and correctness of the various modules varies quite a bit at this time.
 Things are generically planned to improve over time :)

+## Supported Hardware

+The following hardware is supported at this time:

+* Amiga 2000, 3000 and 4000 motherboards
+* Newer than the original chipsets work, but their specific features are not used
+* Motorola 68030, 68040 and 68060 CPU.
+Note that the CPU has to be at least a 68030 class CPU
+* Motorola 68881 and 68882 FPU
+* Standard Commodore Amiga floppy drive
+* Zorro II and Zorro III memory expansion boards

 ## Getting Started